 The AI-augmented hybrid is the emerging best practice.
 Product teams run routine research (feature validation, satisfaction checks, concept tests) through AI-moderated platforms with methodology guardrails designed by the centralized research function.
 Embedded senior researchers lead complex studies and strategic investigations.
 The central research team manages the intelligence hub, conducts cross-product research programs, and builds the institutional knowledge layer that makes every study more valuable.

 AI-moderated research changes what research teams need from new hires.
-The skills that made researchers valuable in a pre-AI world — moderation technique, manual coding, and transcription management — are increasingly handled by platforms.
-The skills that create value in an AI-augmented world are different.
+The skills that made researchers valuable in a pre-AI world — moderation technique, manual coding, transcription management — are increasingly handled by platforms.
+The skills that create value in an AI-augmented world are different, and the hiring rubric needs to update.

 Study design and methodology expertise.
 The ability to frame research questions, choose appropriate methods, design discussion guides that reveal non-obvious insights, and construct studies that produce actionable findings rather than generic feedback.
 This is the highest-leverage researcher skill because study design determines the ceiling of possible insight — no amount of good moderation or analysis can rescue a poorly designed study.